 - Check for faulty appliance: Unplug all the electrical devices (washing machine, television, iron press, immersion heater, oven, electric cooker/ kettle, garden lighting).
 To test if the switch has tripped due to a fault in one of the electrical appliances, re-plug each appliance one by one.
 If the electrics trip on plugging in a particular appliance, you have identified the fault.
 Call an appliance technician or electrician to rectify the appliance.

-- Check for fault in wiring and electricity supply: The trip switch will have a reset or ‘push to test’ button.
+- Check for faults in the wiring and electricity supply: The trip switch will have a reset or ‘push to test’ button.
 Push this button.
 If the switch trips again, there is likely a fault with the electrical wiring in the house.
 This needs to be handled by an experienced electrician.
 On the other hand, if the switch does not trip when you press the reset button, this means that there is no electricity supply, and you need to contact the power company helpline.

 - Check for fault in fuse box or trip switch: If the fuse box and the trip switch in your house are located separately, turn-off the fuse box and turn on the switch.
 The switch should stay on.
 If the switch trips yet again, there could be a problem with either the fuse box or switch.
 Call an electrician to check the problem.